 Excessively painful periods, or ‘dysmenorrhea’, are common – but still shouldn’t be considered normal.
 If your child has period pain that she can’t manage or that disrupts her everyday activities, she should see her GP.
 Hormone treatments that regulate periods or even turn them off for a while are safe and very effective.

-Many girls (and women) will experience changes in mood just before or during the first few days of their period.
+Many girls (and women) will experience mood changes just before or during the first few days of their periods.
 These changes can include being a bit irritable or more sensitive, or feeling angry, anxious or even depressed.

-If your child’s mood changes are upsetting her or disrupting her everyday life, she might like to see a health professional, such as her GP.
+If your child’s mood changes are upsetting her or disrupting her everyday life, she might like to see a health professional, like her GP.

-Periods can be especially challenging for children with special needs and their parents.
-If your daughter has moderate to severe difficulty with intelligence or language development, she might not understand why she’s experiencing changes to her body and mood.
+Periods can be especially challenging for girls with additional needs and their parents.
+If your daughter has moderate to severe intellectual disability, she might not understand why she’s experiencing changes to her body and mood.

 She still needs to know about periods and the menstrual cycle at a level she can understand.
-Your GP, or other health professionals experienced in the care of children with special needs, can recommend resources to use with your child, such as books and visual aids.
-You could also speak to your child’s school and get the support of teacher aides.
+Your GP, or other health professionals involved in your child’s care, can recommend resources to use with your child, like books and visual aids.
+You could also speak to your child’s school about support.

-In this short video, parents of girls with ASD talk about preparing their daughters for periods.
-They say it’s important to talk about periods before they happen, and you might need to explain it several times.
-Some say their daughters experienced confusion and mood swings.
-You can get books on periods, and an open relationship with a peer or an older sister might also help girls handle this change in their lives.
+In this short video, parents of girls with autism spectrum disorder (ASD) talk about preparing their daughters for periods.
+They say it’s important to talk about periods before they happen.
+You might need to explain periods several times.
+You can get books on periods, which might help.
+Supportive relationships with peers or older sisters might also help girls handle this change in their lives.